 Description of the extent to which any watercourse will be altered or relocated as a result of proposed development; and

 Any forms, plans, or information required pursuant to any applicable FEMA publication.

 The Township Engineer is hereby appointed to administer and implement this chapter by granting or denying development permit applications in accordance with its provisions.

 Duties of the Township Engineer shall include, but not be limited to:

 Review all development permits to determine that the permit requirements of this chapter have been satisfied.

 Review all development permits to determine that all necessary permits have been obtained from those federal, state or local governmental agencies from which prior approval is required.

 Use of other base flood and floodway data.
-When base flood elevation and floodway data have not been provided in accordance with § 250-7, Basis for establishing areas of special flood hazard, the Township Engineer shall obtain, review and reasonably utilize any base flood elevation and floodway data available from a federal, state or other source in order to administer § 250-17A, Residential construction, and § 250-17B, Nonresidential construction.
+When base flood elevation and floodway data has not been provided in accordance with § 250-7, Basis for establishing areas of special flood hazard, the Township Engineer shall obtain, review, and reasonably utilize any base flood elevation and floodway data available from a federal, state or other source, in order to administer § 250-17A, Specific standards for residential construction and § 250-17B, Specific standards for nonresidential construction.

-Obtain and record the actual elevation (in relation to mean sea level) of the lowest floor (including basement) of all new or substantially improved structures, and whether or not the structure contains a basement.
-The lowest floor elevations shall be provided by the developer through the services of a professional land surveyor licensed in the State Of New Jersey.
+Obtain and record on a current elevation certificate the actual elevation (in relation to zero foot elevation NAVD 88 datum) of the lowest floor (including basement) of all new or substantially improved structures, and whether or not the structure contains a basement;

 Maintain for public inspection all records pertaining to the provisions of this chapter.